Akascape/CTkMessagebox/README.md

 ### Features:
 - Customize all elements inside the messagebox
 - Add custom icons or images
-- Spawns at center of the screen
-- Add multiple buttons according to your wish
+- Add multiple options according to your wish
 - No ugly looking header or borders
 - Comes with **5 default icons**
+- Spawns at center of the screen/app
 - Draggable window

 ## Installation